 The following car rental agencies are available onsite: Alamo • Avis • Budget • Enterprise • Hertz • National.

-The following hotels are authorized to provide airport shuttle service at Saskatoon Airport: Courtyard Saskatoon Airport • Days Inn • Park Town Hotel • Sandman Hotel Saskatoon • Saskatoon Inn and Conference Centre • Travelodge Hotel Saskatoon.
+Several area hotels provide airport shuttle service: Courtyard Saskatoon Airport • Days Inn • Park Town Hotel • Sandman Hotel Saskatoon • Saskatoon Inn and Conference Centre.

 Metered taxis are readily available at designated areas along the terminal curbside.